Fabulous Lesbian Weddings in Argentina

 But perhaps the most attractive thing about getting married in Argentina is the cost—a fraction of what a wedding in the U.S. or Europe would be.

 Orsetti has received support from the local LGBT community including the Gay Chamber of Commerce.
 "I mean, who wouldn’t be excited about this?
 Gay marriage had just passed!
 Everyone we spoke with was instantly planning their weddings, whether they had a partner or not!
 Really, people could not be more excited, supportive, and engaged in the entire process.
 We’ve been really blessed.”

 So what might your Argentinean wedding look like?
-One couple were married on the Tigre Delta at sunset and ranks as one of Orsetti's personal favorites.
+One couple were married on the lush Tigre Delta at sunset and that wedding ranks as one of Orsetti's personal favorites.
 Another featured show-stopping musical entertainment from Corrientes Street, the Broadway of Buenos Aires.
-Other couples have requested personalized jewelry for which Orsetti works closely with accomplished local jewelers.
+Other couples have requested personalized jewelry, and for that Orsetti works closely with accomplished local jewelers.
 “We design a logotype for each of the engagement and wedding rings that best represents the brides (or grooms).
-For one wedding, the logo was also an important part of the wedding from the invitations, to the place settings, centerpieces, you name it.
+For one wedding, the logo was also an important part of the wedding, from the invitations, to the place settings, to the centerpieces, you name it.
 The rings now serve as a lasting testament to the day these women were joined as one.”

 Orsetti highly recommends the Out & About Gay Pub Crawl.
-“An amazing team of guys bring visitors and locals together on a non-stop fast-paced crawl through some of the best gay and gay-friendly bars in town.
+“An amazing team of guys bring visitors and locals together on a non-stop, fast-paced crawl through some of the best gay and gay-friendly bars in town.
 It is a great way to meet some amazing people and tap into the gay scene and see what is offered.
-At least one lesbian bar is selected every night and it always ends at the best club for the night.”
+At least one lesbian bar is selected every night and the tour always ends at the best club for the night.”